zerothstack/zeroth/docs/guide/documentation.md

 ### Collections
 Collections are groups of pages, and can be used to generate listings or navigation automatically.
-By default, the ubiquits toolchain processes three collections:
+By default, the zeroth toolchain processes three collections:
 * `main` - the top-level items that should appear in the navigation
 * `guide` - pages to go under the guide page
 * `articles` - all pages for the articles section